Skip to main content

 • Installation tokens have App-defined permissions — they cannot do anything the GitHub App config doesn't allow (e.g., creating new repos).

-• The cache TTL inside Rails (INSTALLATION_TOKEN_CACHE_TTL) is < token's actual lifetime to avoid serving expired tokens.
+• Fibe's cache TTL is shorter than the token's actual lifetime to avoid serving expired tokens.

 • This is not the user OAuth token.
 For user OAuth, use the GitHub OAuth flow on the Player profile.

-• Octokit errors propagate as GITHUB_TOKEN_ERROR with HTTP 503.
+• GitHub API errors propagate as GITHUB_TOKEN_ERROR with HTTP 503.

 • fibe_find_github_repos — discover repos before pulling tokens.